Our Team

 minh dang, CO-Founder & Founding Executive Director

-Minh Dang, MSW, PhD is the Executive Director of Survivor Alliance, an international NGO that empowers survivors to be leaders in their own communities.
+Minh Dang, MSW, PhD was the Founding Executive Director of Survivor Alliance, an international NGO that empowers survivors to be leaders in their own communities.
 She is also a Research Fellow and Lead in Survivor Scholarship and Wellbeing at the University of Nottingham’s Rights Lab.
 Her doctoral thesis, Wellbeing in our own Words: Survivors of slavery defining wellbeing, emphasizes the importance of moving beyond psychopathy when discussing survivors’ mental health and focusing on wellbeing.
 Minh was born and raised in the San Francisco Bay Area region of California and is a proud two-time UC Berkeley alum.
 Minh earned her B.A. in Sociology and Masters in Social Welfare, with an emphasis on Community Mental Health.
 Minh loves the outdoors, is a fan of farmers' markets, and the person making silly faces at your child in the supermarket.
 You will rarely find her without a journal or post-it notes, and hopes that someone will pay her to launch a stationery line called Minhspiration.

 Consultants